akostrik/stage_telegram_python/README.md

 ## Aquired competences
 A lof of completely new experience, like:
 - the conception of a whole application with several servers, several API, several external services
-- programming languages languanges (python, node.js, javascript)
+- programming languages languanges (python, node.js)
 - frameworks (Vue, express, ...)

 ## Context and motivation